MicrosoftDocs/bot-docs/articles/publish-bot-overview.md

 ms.reviewer:

 ---
-# Deploy and publish bots
+# Deploy a bot to the cloud

-After you have built and tested a bot, the final steps are to register it,  deploy it to the cloud, configure it, and make it available to others.
+After you have built and tested your bots, you need to deploy it to the cloud.

 > [!NOTE]
 > Bots built using the Azure Bot Service do not need to be registered or deployed.
 > Bot registration and deployment are handled as part of the Azure Bot Service bot creation process.

-## Register the bot

-[Registering a bot](~/portal-register-bot.md) is a simple process.
-Provide some information about the bot and then generate the app ID and password that the bot will use to authenticate with the Bot Framework.

-## Deploy the bot to the cloud
+## Deploy your bot to the cloud

-<a id="deploy-your-bot-to-the-cloud"></a> Bots can be deployed to Azure or to any other cloud service.
-These articles describe various techniques for deploying to Azure:
+Before others can use your bot, you must deploy it to the cloud.
+You can deploy it to Azure or to any other cloud service.
+These articles describe various techniques for deploying your bot to Azure:

 - [Deploy from a local git repository](~/deploy-bot-local-git.md) using continuous integration
 - [Deploy from GitHub](~/deploy-bot-github.md) using continuous integration